grafana/k6-docs/src/data/markdown/translated-guides/en/03 Using k6 browser/04 Migrating to k6 v0-46.md

 ## Browser context limit

-Since the browser lifecycle is now being managed by the [browser module](/javascript-api/k6-experimental/browser/), the new browser implementation limits the use to a single active [BrowserContext](/javascript-api/k6-experimental/browser/browsercontext/) per iteration.
-This change supports better prediction of resource requirements for a test run and allows for more controlled management of [BrowserContext](/javascript-api/k6-experimental/browser/browsercontext/)s.
+The new browser implementation limits the use to a single active [BrowserContext](/javascript-api/k6-experimental/browser/browsercontext/) per iteration.
+This change supports better prediction of resource requirements for a test run.

 Please click on the links below to see usage examples.